maranomynet/es-in-css/README.md

 #### `compileCSSFromJS`

+Compiles CSS from a JavaScript source string.
 This may be the preferable method when working with bundlers such as `esbuild`.

 (NOTE: This method temporarily writes the script contents to the file system to allow imports and file-reads to work correctly, but then deletes those